A Nissan Ariya has begun the ultimate quest to prove that electric cars absolutely can tackle long journeys: driving from the North to the South Pole.

-Adventurers Chris and Julie Ramsey will shortly embark on the world's first all-electric driving expedition, travelling 17,000 miles from the North Pole to the South Pole – in an electric Nissan Ariya.
+Adventurers Chris and Julie Ramsey have just set off on the world's first all-electric driving expedition, travelling 17,000 miles from the North Pole to the South Pole, in an Aryia that has only been lightly modified.

 But they're not doing it in ordinary Ariya, obviously.
 While the expedition was announced last May, we've now been given our first glimpse at the modified machine they'll be using for their epic quest.